Emergency medicine performance program (EmPP)

 Procedural skill stations strengthen execution in unstable patients, including vascular access and thoracic procedures.

 The day also includes a dedicated pediatric resuscitation focus.
-Participants review key physiologic differences, dosing discipline, airway strategy in children, and team leadership in pediatric crises.
+Participants review key physiologic differences, airway strategy in children, and team leadership in pediatric crises.
 Pediatric deliberate practice and skills stations reinforce confidence and execution in critically ill children.

 By the end of Day 2, physicians demonstrate greater precision in escalation decisions and improved confidence across both adult and pediatric resuscitations.